 Some days you challenge yourself past your perceived limitations and some days you can barely get out of the bed.
 You learn to trust your gut, push past the fear and master the art of budgeting.

-Nearly a 7 month ago I boarded an aeroplane at Dublin Airport bound for Germanies second-largest city and set out on one of the most memorable journeys that took me through some of Europes most fascinating countries.
+Nearly a 7 months ago I boarded an airplane at Dublin Airport bound for Germanies second-largest city and set out on one of the most memorable journeys that took me through some of Europe’s most fascinating countries.

 It’s been 7 months now, but my memories are still fresh, and I never taught that exploring Europe by trains can put me in such a different mindset.
 My trip was exceedingly eventful, I stumbled upon cool finds along the way and met incredible people – travelling proved, yet again, to be an ideal way to rejuvenate my mind.